curapersona/npo-ledger-cli/npo-ledger-cli-tutorial.md

   reimburse (e.g., an expense report, requesting for reimbursement of travel expenses).

+#### PurchaseOrder Tag

+The `PurchaseOrder` tag refers to a document issued by the buyer to a seller of a service or product.
+It is often issued before the supplier can create and submit an invoice.

+Some examples of appropriate uses of the `PurchaseOrder` tag are:

+* A purchase order for conference sponsorship.

+* A purchase order for sponsorship of outreach activities.

+#### Contract Tag

+The `Contract` tag refers to contracts that define a commercial relationship.

+Some examples of appropriate uses of the `Contract` tag are:

+* a contract between the organization and an independent contractor providing development services.

+* a contract with a venue for a conference.

+* a contract with a vendor to supply food for a conference.

+* a contract for insurance services (such as directors and officers liability insurance).

 #### Statement Tag

 The `Statement` tag refers to any sort of written statement received from an